Understanding Substance Use Disorders

 These substance disorders can affect not only physical health, but mental health as well and lead to problems at home, work, school, and in social situations.
 They can put a strain on relationships, lead to risky behavior, and take a toll on overall well-being.
 Entering into a comprehensive addiction and behavioral health treatment program at Crossroads helps our clients to get their lives back on track and develop the skills necessary for recovery.

-What is Substance Abuse Disorders?
+What Are Substance Abuse Disorders?

 In 2013, the American Psychiatric Association (APA) redefined what it means to have a substance use disorder.
 Previously, the terms addiction and substance abuse disorder were commonly used to describe misuse of drugs and alcohol.
 Now both of these conditions fall under the term substance use disorder according to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition or DSM-5.
 Substance disorders are ranked as mild, moderate, and severe.